marlycormar/warn_users_of_pending_suspension/README.md

     update redcap_config set value="1" where field_name = "suspend_users_inactive_send_email";
     update redcap_config set value="30" where field_name = "suspend_users_inactive_days";

 As this tool sends email, make sure the from address is configured correctly in your REDCap system.
 This tool uses "Email Address of REDCap Administrator" in the REDCap Control Center, General Configuration tab.
-It's also good idea to set a valid "universal 'FROM' email address" on that same page.
+It's also a good idea to set a valid "universal 'FROM' email address" on that same page.
 Those can be set quickly via SQL if you are so inclined.
 Here's an example of how a lazy developer at the University of Florida might do that:

     update redcap_config set value="please-do-not-reply@ufl.edu" where field_name = "from_email";
     update redcap_config set value="please-do-not-reply@ufl.edu" where field_name = "project_contact_email";